In this tutorial, you’ll see how to apply LEFT, RIGHT and SUBSTRING in SQL Server.

 You can use the following template to extract characters from the LEFT:

-LEFT(field_name, number of characters to extract from the left)
+LEFT(field_name, number of characters to extract FROM THE LEFT)

-You can then run the following query to extract the 5 digits from the left (under the ‘Identifier’ field):
+You can then run the following query to extract the 5 digits from the left (under the ‘identifier’ field):

-SELECT LEFT(identifier,5) AS identifier FROM TestDB.dbo.table_1
+LEFT(identifier,5) AS identifier

 Once you run the query, you’ll get only the 5 digits from the left: